Rare, antiquarian, used & out-of-print books on travel in China, for sale at Horizon Books.

 One of the greatest explorers of the early part of this century and, perhaps, the most famous plant hunter of all times, Kingdon Ward travelled extensively in Burma, China and Tibet.
 He introduced numerous plants to western gardens including the Tibetan poppy and rhododendrons.
 This is a detailed description of the area with much on the geography, the people, and the plants he found, including over 200 new species.
 It is one of his scarcest books.
 Coats (The Plant Hunters): 'His most important and interesting journey.'
 Schweinfurth IV.
 Marshall 2070.
 Yakushi K191.

-US$1000. bookID # 11286
+US$300. bookID # 11286

 KINGDON-WARD, Frank; Pilgrimage for Plants.
-London, George G. Harrap & Co., [1960], First edition (true first), 8vo [21.5 x 14.5 cm]; 191 pp, frontis (portrait), plates from photos, bibliog, index, endpaper maps, orig green cloth, title lettering on spine, dj (closed tear on rear panel), clean, sound, fine in very good dj.
+London, George G. Harrap & Co., [1960], First edition, 8vo [21.5 x 14.5 cm]; 191 pp, frontis (portrait), plates from photos, bibliog, index, endpaper maps, original green cloth, title lettering on spine, dj (large chip on rear panel, price clipped, light wear), light abrasion on title where label was removed, else clean, sound, near fine in good+ dj.

 Kingdon-Ward, the last of the great plant hunters, describes his life and adventures, in this, the last of his books.
 He made 23 expeditions for plants, mainly in Assam, Burma, China and Tibet, over a forty year period, and is described in this book.
 Many species of plants have been named after him.
 William T. Stearn of the British Museum wrote a useful bibliographical introduction, including a year by year account of Kingdon-Ward's explorations, with references to the resulting publications.
 Stearn also compiled a list of all known publications of him, including periodicals and books.
 Yakushi K204.
 Schweinfurth 25.
 Marshall 27871.

-US$120. bookID # 10361
+US$30. bookID # 11058

 Kingdon-Ward, the last of the great plant hunters, describes his life and adventures, in this, the last of his books.
 He made 23 expeditions for plants, mainly in Assam, Burma, China and Tibet, over a forty year period, and is described in this book.
 Many species of plants have been named after him.
 William T. Stearn of the British Museum wrote a useful bibliographical introduction, including a year by year account of Kingdon-Ward's explorations, with references to the resulting publications.
 Stearn also compiled a list of all known publications of him, including periodicals and books.
 Yakushi K204.
 Schweinfurth 25.
 Marshall 27871.

-US$50. bookID # 11058
+US$45. bookID # 13313

 LACOMBE, Sieur Jean de; A Compendium of the East being an Account of Voyages to the Grand Indies made by the Sieur Jean De Lacombe, of Quercy, Formerly Captain at Arms in the Service of the Company of the Indies of Holland.
-London, The Golden Cockerel Press, 1937, First edition, limited to 300 copies on hand-made paper, sm folio; 209, [i], double page plates, double page facsimile from orig manuscript, ep maps from contemp Mercator atlas, bibliog, glossary of place names, index, orig 1/4 cloth and cloth decorated bds, slight wear at ends of spine but a fine clean copy.
+London, The Golden Cockerel Press, 1937, First edition, limited to 300 copies on hand-made paper, sm folio; 209, [i], double page plates, double page facsimile from orig manuscript, ep maps from contemp Mercator atlas, bibliog, glossary of place names, index, original quarter cloth and cloth decorated bds, slight wear at ends of spine but a fine clean copy.

 This is the first publication, from the Bordeaux Manuscript of 1681 with an English translation from the old French by Stephanie & Denis Clark, with an introduction and notes by Ashley Gibson.
 Jean de Lacombe traveled through Ceylon, Java, Sumatra, Ternat, Nambonne, Gounong Apy, Siam, Moluccas, China, etc, in the seventeenth century.
 The plates are from contemporary engravings of some of the principle places visited reproduced from Schultzen's Ost-indische Reyse, Amsterdam, 1676.
 A lovely production of this early and interesting travel narrative based on the manuscript discovered in 1937 with a useful introduction and bibliography.

-US$350. bookID # 1612
+US$200. bookID # 1612

 After a useful introduction to plant hunting in China, with brief biographies of all the main collectors, the author describes his many travels in search of plants, which includes adventure as well as botany.
 China is one of the richest areas of the world for different plant species.
 The author is an acclaimed garden writer and plant collector.
 A beautifully illustrated work.
 This copy contains a four-page handwritten manuscript entitled 'New Treats from China by Roy Lancaster' dated March 8/90, which describes in some detail historical plant hunting in China and the plants found that are currently available in nurseries.

-US$75. bookID # 12812
+US$40. bookID # 12812

-US$125. bookID # 10720
+US$46. bookID # 13881

 An account of author's 1926 and 1927 travels on a 1,600 mile route, the Jao Lu, following the caravan trails through Mongolia from China to Chinese Turkestan.
 Bibliog.
 Mongolica 2282.